clicon/clixon-controller-docs/pyapi.rst

   >>> root = cx.get_root()
   >>> root.<TAB>

-Above we retreived the running configuration and can tab-complete the object tree.
+Above we retrieved the running configuration and can tab-complete the object tree.

 Startup
 -------
 Pyapi needs to know where the python code for the service model is located.